someonesdad1/hobbyutil/project_list.rst

 | `math/frange.zip <math/frange.zip>`_ (18)
 |   A python module that provides a floating point analog to range().
 Doesn't suffer from the typical floating point problems seen in naive implementations.
 | `math/fseq.zip <math/fseq.zip>`_ (433)
 |   Contains a python script fseq.py that provides general-purpose sequence generation (arithmetic, geometric, logarithmically-spaced, etc.).
 The script also provides useful random number generation facilities for doing Monte Carlo calculations at the command line, along with CDFs and PDFs of some distributions.
+Requires numpy.
 | `math/gpaper.zip <math/gpaper.zip>`_ (105)
 |   Provides some common graph papers in PDF files that print on ANSI A paper.
 | `math/oo_math.zip <math/oo_math.zip>`_ (268)